MarkoSelchanec/MarkoSelchanec.github.io.CountrySearch/README.md

 ## About project
 Small scale project that can display a chosen country, or display a country at random.
 ## Display
-Capital city
+* capital city

-native name of country, population, region and sub-region
+* native name of country, population, region and sub-region

-currencties
+* currencties

-bordering countries (Navigate by clicking the country)
+* bordering countries (Navigate by clicking the country)

-current COVID-19 statistics
+* current COVID-19 statistics
 ## Technologies
 * HTML
 * CSS